javedh-dev/tracktor/docs/installation.md

 ## Local Development Setup
 To set up Tracktor for local development, follow these steps:

-1. Ensure you have Node.js and npm installed on your system.
+1. Ensure you have Node.js and pnpm installed on your system.
 2. Clone the Tracktor repository from GitHub:

 ```bash